 Investment and other subsidies

-In Romania, the following tax incentives may be applicable to energy produced from the following renewable sources: wind, solar, geothermal, hydro, biomass and residues fermentation gas.
+In Romania, the following tax incentives may be applicable to energy produced from the following renewable sources: wind, solar, geothermal, hydraulic utilized in power plants with an installed capacity of maximum 10 MW, biomass and residues fermentation gas.

 - Electricity from renewable sources is excise duties exempt.

 - Accelerated depreciation for tax purposes can be used for technological equipment, computers and related peripheral equipment.